entangledloops/slidingpuzzle/README.md

 solution=[3, 2, 8, 3, 6, 7, 3, 6, 7, 1, 4, 7, 2, 5, 7, 4, 1, 2, 5, 8]
 solution_len=20, generated=829, expanded=518, unvisited=312, visited=313
 ```

-In this case, it finds the optimal solution almost as quickly as greedy search.

 The solutions are actually stored as a list of (y, x)-coords of moves, indicating which tile is to be moved next: